Skip to main content

 VC Firms in Austin

-Austin's venture market is real.
-The city pulled in $5.2 billion in VC funding throughout 2024, claiming the fourth-largest position in the US ecosystem.
-That's not hyperbole.
-That's capital flowing into the market today.
-Two corporate relocations fundamentally reshaped what Austin could attract.
-Tesla's 2020 headquarters move and Oracle's 2023 decision to relocate here didn't just bring companies.
+13 VC firms in Austin profiled here, managing approximately $3 billion combined.
+S3 Ventures ($900M), BuildGroup ($500M), Silverton Partners ($403M), Next Coast ($250M), and Live Oak ($200M) anchor the top tier.
+Austin pulled in $5.2 billion in VC funding throughout 2024, the fourth-largest US market.
+Tesla's 2020 headquarters move and Oracle's 2023 relocation didn't just bring companies.
 They brought executive talent, engineering depth, and the gravitational pull that makes recruiting easier for every startup in a 50-mile radius.
-The talent flywheel runs continuously now (and it accelerates each quarter as technical professionals increasingly choose Austin over coastal alternatives).
-S3 Ventures, the largest homegrown VC firm, manages approximately $900 million.
-BuildGroup runs $500 million across B2B software.
-Next Coast, Silverton, and Live Oak each manage $200 million or more.
-Fifty-plus active VC firms now operate across the city.
-That density creates deal flow momentum most regional markets can't match.
-The enterprise technology foundation runs deep.
-Dell Technologies' roots stretch back decades.
-Indeed transformed recruiting tech from this base.
-National Instruments built its industrial software empire here.
+50+ active VC firms now operate across the city.
+The enterprise technology foundation runs deep: Dell Technologies' roots stretch back decades, Indeed transformed recruiting tech from this base, and National Instruments built its industrial software empire here.
 These aren't startup incubators.
-They're multinational anchors that produce experienced operators, executive recruits, and technical talent pools that startups access when scaling.
+They're multinational anchors that produce experienced operators and technical talent pools startups access when scaling.

 AUM